 VOX tests the latest version of GPT-2, the controversial text-generating algorithm, and now you can too.
-A Toronto machine language engineer has put together a simple website so anyone can give try the GPT-2 ‘writing’ algorithm using its most recently updated model.
+A Toronto machine language engineer has created a simple website so anyone can try the GPT-2 ‘writing’ algorithm using its most recently updated model.

 GPT-2 caused a stir when it was first unveiled in February.

 Its developer, OpenAI, said they were withholding the underlying science for fear it could be misused by spreading false information.
 Reactions were mixed.
 Some thought it was suitably cautious while others called it a publicity stunt.

 The latest ‘medium-sized’ model was released in early May.